 How to get images for a Bitmoji classroom

-We recommend any Google search for images is done by selecting the "Tools" option and then the "Usage Rights" and only going for Creative Commons options.
-This means they're free to use and you don't have to worry about potentially infringing any copyright laws on owned images.
+We recommend any Google search for images is done by selecting the "Tools" option and then the "Usage Rights," and only going for Creative Commons options.
+These images are free to use and you don't have to worry about potentially infringing any copyright laws or asking for permissions.

 You'll then likely want to cut out parts of an image.
 Say you want to add a classroom dog but don't want the background the shot was taken on.
 This is now pretty easily done without the need for expensive software.
-Head over to remove.bg and upload the image where it will automatically remove the background for you.
+Head over to remove.bg and upload the image, and the background will automatically be removed for you.